adelowo/godo/README.md

 Then execute `:PlugInstall` in command mode.

-> `GodoInstallBinary` would fetch the astitodo binary used for matching/finding todos.
+> `GodoInstallBinary` would fetch the astitodo library used for matching/finding todos.

 #### Configuration